What Are Lemons?

 You may also come across the Meyer lemon, a smaller, sweeter lemon that may have gotten its start as a cross between a lemon and a mandarin orange.
 These can make good house plants, but you’ll need to bring them inside in the winter if you’re not in a tropical climate.

 When you buy a lemon, look for those that are bright and have an even color.
 It should be firm but not too hard.
 Store them in the refrigerator to last longer than at room temperature.

 The vitamins, fiber, and plant compounds in lemons can be part of a healthy diet.
 It’s not common to actually eat a fresh lemon -- they’re too sour for most tastes -- unless you’re using preserved lemons.

-Lemons can also provide other important health benefits like:
+Lemons can also provide important health benefits like:

 The pectin fiber found in lemons expands once it is ingested, making you feel full sooner and longer.
-Lemon water is often advertised as an effective tool in weight loss and weight management.
-Researchers used mice for this study, and the effects on humans weren’t tested.
-It’s also important to note that drinking water may keep you full and help you avoid snacking as effectively as lemon.
+Lemon water is often touted as an effective tool in weight loss and weight management.
+While there’s nothing wrong with drinking water, there’s nothing magical about adding lemon to water for weight control.
+Also, drinking water may keep you full and help you avoid snacking as effectively as lemon.

-While lemon doesn’t contain extremely high iron levels, it can help your body absorb more iron from plant-based foods in your diet.
-Maintaining proper iron levels helps prevent anemia, which is a lower than average number of red blood cells, often as a result of iron-deficiency.
+Lemon can help your body absorb more iron from plant-based foods in your diet.
+Maintaining proper iron levels helps prevent anemia, which is a lower-than-average number of red blood cells, often as a result of iron deficiency.

 Lemons get their sour taste from their abundance of citric acid.
 Some studies show that citric acid may help prevent the formation of kidney stones.